paralax/ColossalOpera/intermediate/dna_restriction_enzymes.md

 # Output

-Your program should emit the cut positions for each enzyme.
+Your program should emit the name of the enzyme, the cut positions for that enzyme, and the contextualized cut.
 For the above the solution would be:

-	BamHI 517
+	BamHI 517 aagttt[g gatc]cctactgac
-	HaeIII 435
+	HaeIII 435 accgcttt[gg cc]tctatta
-	HindIII 445
+	HindIII 445 tatt[a agctt]att
-	HindIII 635
+	HindIII 635 ccgtca[a agctt]att

 # Notes